 Anywhere you go in the land of publishing, you’ll be told that three things must be exceptional to release a professional product: the cover must be eye-catching, the story must be well written, and the manuscript must be edited.

-The editing part is my job, and I’ve been doing it for over ten years.
+The editing part is my job, and I’ve been doing it for years.

-Over the years, I have worked with a couple of small presses as a content editor (currently with Smitten, the Historical Romance imprint belonging to Lighthouse Publishing of the Carolinas), an ezine as a copy editor, and with a literary agent as an editorial assistant.
-I’ve also worked with individual authors.
+Over the years, I have worked with tons of individual authors, several small presses as a content editor, an ezine as a copy editor, and a literary agent as an editorial assistant.
+I currently work with several imprints belonging to Lighthouse Publishing of the Carolinas/Iron Stream Media.

 I work primarily with fiction, although I do take nonfiction periodically.
-I will not work on erotica or horror, and I’m not all that great with sci fi/fantasy because I’m not that familiar with it (although I’m getting there with fantasy.
+I will not work on erotica or horror, and I’m not all that great with Spec Fic/SciFi/Fantasy because I’m not that familiar with them (although I’m getting there with Fantasy.
 Love it!).
 Most other genres are good.
 The Chicago Manual of Style, preferred by most publishers, is my style guide, and I do my best to follow it without effecting the rhythm and intent of the context.

 Here is a list and explanation of my services.